 So, after preparing a patch of mud in the enclosure (removing leaves, grass & stones, wetting & finely raking) we tempted Athena with meat to walk across the area in both directions so we could start the process (while trying to be alert & stop any of the others from also getting involved!).
 Then we took it in turns to identify hind footprints, whether they were right or left, cleaning them up & adding a ruler for scale before photographing them at numerous different angles.
 This will then be collected & analysed for 16 different points which, once they have enough examples, will allow instant recognition from the marks left by the cheetah.
 Click here to find out more about the FIT techniques & possibilities.
 Amazing!

 What an unbelievable & mind-blowing week of experiences!

 So after 2 weeks of volunteering, I went into my final weekend expecting a quiet one.
 It wasn’t!
 To find out more about my scary weekend check out my experiences of the bushfire…!

 Where next time?

-For me, 2 weeks was perfect here & as I have said allowed me to participate in all the main events throughout my time at the sanctuary.
-If I was to return, or chose to stay longer I would consider visiting one of the other conservation & research sites that are also under the N/a’ankuse umbrella:
+For me, 2 weeks was perfect here.
+It allowed me to participate in all the main events throughout my time at the sanctuary.
+If I was to return, I would consider visiting one of the other conservation & research sites that are also under the N/a’ankuse umbrella:

-Neuras – lots of hiking in the mountains of Namibia where you get involved in research, setting camera traps, a day trip to Sossusvlei (not to be missed…see my Article on my Dunes & Wildlife Tour), and there’s wine!
+Neuras – lots of hiking in the mountains of Namibia.
+You can get involved in research, setting camera traps, a day trip to Sossusvlei, and there’s wine!

 Kanaan – a new site where you can get involved in the construction of enclosures & walking trails as well as a hike in search of hyena dens and marking trees & feed the resident cheetahs who have been relocated to a large enclosure here.